tapanalyticstoolkit/daal-utils/README.md

 #daal-utils

-This repo contains extensions to the Intel DAAL libraries, and the pre-compiled Intel DAAL jars and dynamic libraries for 64-bit Linux environments required by the TAP Analytics Toolkit (ATK). `daal-utilities` supports the TAP ATK daal-tk library, which is located at: [https://github.com/tapanalyticstoolkit/daal-tk](https://github.com/tapanalyticstoolkit/daal-tk).
+This repo contains extensions to the Intel DAAL libraries, and the pre-compiled Intel DAAL jars and dynamic libraries for 64-bit Linux environments required by the TAP Analytics Toolkit (ATK). `daal-utils` supports the TAP ATK daal-tk library, which is located at: [https://github.com/tapanalyticstoolkit/daal-tk](https://github.com/tapanalyticstoolkit/daal-tk).

 ##What's New